 - Chain Catcher: The chain catcher holds the chain in case the cutting chain break or derail.

 - Right-hand guard: The right-hand guard in the chainsaw protects your right hand in case the chain break or derail.

 - Quick stop control: The quick access stop control allows you to shutdown chainsaw in case of emergency.

 When you look at the product safety features between the Stihl vs. Husqvarna, the divide is clear as Husqvarna comes with overall more safety features than the Stihl.

-The Husqvarna is a winner here due to natural safety design and including the basic and more advance safety features in their chainsaw design.
+The Husqvarna is a winner here due to its natural safety design and including the basic and more advanced safety features in its chainsaw design.

 However, if you’re dedicated to choosing these chainsaws, the Husqvarna will give you more safety and functionality for a wide range of use.

 Proper maintenance of the tool is essential to operate the chainsaw safely and prevent any accidental injuries.
 Routine maintenance improves the overall cutting performance and the efficiency of the tool.